beezee/WP-single-use-keys/readme.md

 ###consume

-This method accepts a key string and returns one of three string values: 'valid', invalid_message (as described above), or expired_message (as described above).
+This method accepts a key string and returns one of three string values: 'valid', invalid_message (as defined in options), or expired_message (as defined in options).
 If the key string matches a valid stored key, that key is removed from storage and will no longer be usable.

     <?php